 Both sides became suspicious of the other.
-With their linguistic unity gone, cultural unity began to crumble as well. they developed different liturgical and had different approaches to religious doctrines.
+With their linguistic unity gone, cultural unity began to crumble, as well. they developed different liturgical traditions and had different approaches to religious doctrines.

 Although the Filioque was incorporated into the liturgical practice of Rome in 1014, the relations between the papacy and the Byzantine court were good overall in the years leading up to 1054.

 Tragic events of 1054 reverberate down the centuries